juanjose49/spring-boot-fhir-example-ems-patient-data/Final Delivery/catalog.md

 ### 2.1.1.2.2.3 - dashboard.html
 This is the webpage for creating a new emergency dashboard.
 ### 2.1.1.2.2.4 - emergency.html
+This is the webpage contains details of an emergency and possible patients invlolved in the emergency.
 ### 2.1.1.2.2.5 - index.html
 This is the webpage for user log in, or new user to register.
 ### 2.1.1.2.2.6 - newOrganizationalUser.html
+This is the webpage for super user to enroll an new organizationl user.
+Username and password are required to be filled in.
 ### 2.1.1.2.2.7 - newemergency.html
 This is the webpage for user to fill information of a new emergency.
 Such as patient name and picking up location.
 ### 2.1.1.2.2.8 - newuser.html